Follow these easy steps to get started now:

 Brokerage Services are provided by TIAA-CREF Brokerage Services, a division of TIAA-CREF Individual & Institutional Services, LLC, Distributor.
 Member FINRA and SIPC.

 Brokerage accounts are carried by Pershing, LLC, a subsidiary of The Bank of New York Company, Inc. Member FINRA, NYSE, SIPC.

 You should consider the investment objectives, risks, charges and expenses carefully before investing.
-Please contact your financial advisor or call 877 518-9161 for a current prospectus that contains this and other information.
+Please contact your financial advisor or call 877 518-9161 for a product and fund prospectus that contains this and other information.
 Please read the prospectus carefully before investing.
 Investing involves risk, including possible loss of principal.

 Speak to a brokerage specialist